ShahdElmahallawy/Hospital-System/README.md

 # Hospital-System
-Implemented a small hospital system, where patients can book appointments.
+Implemented a small hospital system using C++, where patients can book appointments.